TuringLang/turinglang.github.io/assets/scripts/README.md

 ## How to use

-Add a new Github Actions workflow, `DocsNav.yml`, in your `main` or `master` branch.
+Add a new Github Actions workflow, `DocsNav.yml`, in your default branch.

-You can find `DocsNav.yml` template [here](DocsNav.yml), Update the NAVBAR URL in case you want to use another navigation bar and make sure NAVBAR START AND NAVBAR END comments are there in your new navigation bar.
+You can find `DocsNav.yml` template [here](DocsNav.yml).
+Update the NAVBAR URL in case you want to use another navigation bar and make sure NAVBAR START AND NAVBAR END comments are there in your new navigation bar.

-See [AbstractMCMC.jl](https://github.com/TuringLang/AbstractMCMC.jl/blob/master/.github/workflows/DocsNav.yml) for an example.
+See [AbstractMCMC.jl](https://github.com/TuringLang/AbstractMCMC.jl/blob/main/.github/workflows/DocsNav.yml) for an example.